-Charlotte Gardes, Doctoral student in financial and environmental economics at Paris II Panthéon-Assas University, on climate risk.
+Charloffe Gardes, Doctoral student in financial and environmental economics at Paris II Panthéon-Assas University, on climate risk.
+Climate and financial stability expert at the International Monetary Fund

-i Robert Costanza et al. (2014).
+&lt;sup>61 Robert Costanza et al. (2014).
 Changes in the global value of ecosystem services.
 Global Environmental Change.
-Volume 26, pp.152-158.
+Volume 26.
+Pages 152-158.

-ii In this respect, R. Costanza reminds us that ecosystem services are rival goods but non-excludable.
+&lt;sup>62 In this respect, R. Costanza reminds us that ecosystem services are rival goods but non-excludable.
 The non-market values estimated for these services thus relate more to use or non-use values than to exchange values.